 Based on what we are seeing we have some recommendations if you are contacted by SiteLock or if your web hosts is recommending using them:

 Based on what we are seeing it sounds like SiteLock sometimes is claiming that websites have been hacked that haven’t actually been hacked, so it would be a good idea to get a second opinion as to whether you have been hacked when you are contacted by them.

 This is a good idea in other instances as well, since we sometimes see web hosts claiming a website has been hacked due to issues that were caused by something that was actually unrelated to a hack or them not double checking results of antivirus scanners (which can produce some bad false positives).

-We are happy to do a free check to see if a website is actually hacked (we always will do that before taking on the clean up of a hacked website), so we are happy provide you with a second opinion from.
+We are happy to do a free check to see if a website is actually hacked (we always will do that before taking on the clean up of a hacked website), so we are happy to provide you with a second opinion.